getsieutoc/platform/README.md

 ### Setup PostHog

 - Register a PostHog account here: https://posthog.com/, or https://posthog.com/eu if you are in EU.
-- Create a new project, then follow the instructions to get the POSTHOG_KEY and PERSONAL_API_KEY
+- Create a new project, then follow the instructions to get the POSTHOG_KEY

 ### Let's get started!